Skip to content

 #5.
 ThinkPad X1 Yoga: Best 2-in-1 for Presentations

 Reach for the X1 Yoga if you split time between data entry and presenting numbers.
 The 14-inch touchscreen plus included pen lets you flip into tablet mode and annotate a chart on the fly.
-The keyboard is the best in our test group for long typing sessions, which matters when you’re entering 200 rows by hand.
+The keyboard is among the best in this group for long typing sessions, which matters when you’re entering 200 rows by hand.

 Its versatility also helps if you double up as a student.
 See our laptop for note-taking picks for the touchscreen-first crowd.